flimflam-austin/hugo-cms-test/content/quick_reads/20180522-18-05-22-noko-whats-drama/index.md

       * NoKo views Bolton’s comments as “an awfully sinister move to impose on our dignified state the destiny of Libya…”

-      * Could “denuclearization” for North Korea mean no nukes on **ENTIRE KOREAN PENINSULA**?
+      * Could “denuclearization” for North Korea mean no nukes on**ENTIRE KOREAN PENINSULA**?
 The U.S. doesn’t have nukes in South Korea but a key military base.
-Could that change?A **Is that a non-starter for the summit?**
+Could that change?A**Is that a non-starter for the summit?**
     _key: card-4-4d169e64-61ff-4855-8ae4-a4ab1bc3e3b1
   - order: 4
+    useCheckmark: true
     body: >-
       SmartHER Tip: Watch what's going on with China (NoKo trade partner).
 The U.S. said it's putting "the trade war on China (tariffs) on hold" after